Here are a few YouTube channels that I find helpful and you might too.

 What supplies do you use/recommend?

-I prefer mid grade brushes for the best experience with feeling like you’ve been robbed.
+I prefer mid grade brushes for the best experience without feeling like you’ve been robbed.
 I personally buy most of my brushes at Blick in store.

 My absolute top 6 brushes (I use these the most):